October 23, 2025

 - Solid Edge Review, Shayaan R.

 “There are a few things that I don't like.
-Sometimes, I need to use a 3D dxf file, but I can't import it in Solid Edge because it doesn't support it.
-Another similar thing is importing .3mf (a popular file format for 3D printing) file that is not impartable in SE.”
+Sometimes, I need to use a 3D DXF file, but I can't import it into Solid Edge because it doesn't support it.
+Another similar thing is importing .3mf (a popular file format for 3D printing) file that is not importable in SE.”

 - Solid Edge Review, Imre S.

-SOLIDWORKS is one of the most widely used CAD programs in engineering and product design, but I wanted to see how well it handles 3D printing specifically.
-Unlike Fusion 360, which is more cloud-focused, or Siemens NX, which is built for full industrial workflows, SOLIDWORKS sits somewhere in between—it’s local software with strong parametric design tools, simulation features, and some helpful 3D printing integrations.
+SOLIDWORKS is one of the most widely used CAD programs in engineering and product design; however, I wanted to see how well it specifically handles 3D printing.
+Unlike Fusion 360, which is more cloud-focused, or Siemens NX, which is built for full industrial workflows, SOLIDWORKS sits somewhere in between.
+It’s local software with strong parametric design tools, simulation features, and some helpful 3D printing integrations.

 One thing G2 reviewers often point out about SOLIDWORKS is its highly customizable 3D printing workflow, which can be both a strength and a challenge.
 Unlike more automated tools that walk users through each step, SOLIDWORKS requires initial setup and configuration to function smoothly.
 That said, once properly set up, users appreciate the high level of control it offers over model prep, slicing previews, and print validation.

-Another feature users often call out is the ability to build infill structures like honeycomb and gyroid patterns directly into the model.
+Another feature users often highlight is the ability to build infill structures, such as honeycomb and gyroid patterns, directly into the model.
 Unlike most slicers that only offer basic infill percentages, SOLIDWORKS lets you design these as actual geometry.
 This is particularly useful for parts that need to hit specific strength-to-weight targets.

 Simulation capabilities are also a major plus.
 G2 users highlight how easy it is to run stress and thermal analyses on a part before printing.
 It’s a valuable step for anyone producing functional components where failure isn’t an option.